waynehoggett/AzureHackathons/README.md

 ### 1 - Infrastructure as Code with Azure Bicep and PowerShell DSC

-In this hackaton, you will deploy some Azure resources using Bicep and configure some virtual machine settings using PowerShell DSC.
+In this hackathon, you will deploy some Azure resources using Bicep and configure some virtual machine settings using PowerShell DSC.